ntop/ntopng/doc/README.security.md

 server by default listens only on the loopback address `127.0.0.1` but it is accessible without passwords.

-To secure the Redis server with a password, uncommend the `requirepass` line of the Redis configuration file and specify a secure (very long) password here.
+To secure the Redis server with a password, uncomment the `requirepass` line of the Redis configuration file and specify a secure (very long) password here.